anxkhn/azure-ai-900-exam-prep/questions.md

 Your company wants to build a recycling machine for bottles.
 The recycling machine must automatically identify bottles of the correct shape and reject all other items.
 Which type of AI workload should the company use?

-1.  anomaly detection
+A.  anomaly detection
-2.  conversational AI
+B.  conversational AI
-3.  computer vision
+C.  computer vision
-4.  natural language processing
+D.  natural language processing

 **Answer(s):** C